Bombay Tournament (cricket)

-The Bombay Quadrangular was an influential cricket tournament held in Bombay, British India between 1892–93 and 1945–46.

-At other times it was known variously as the Presidency Match, Bombay Triangular, and the Bombay Pentangular.
+The Bombay Tournament was an annual cricket competition held in British India between 1892 and 1946.
+Until 1936, matches were played on either the Gymkhana Ground in Bombay or the Deccan Gymkhana Ground in Poona, and then at the Brabourne Stadium in Bombay until the tournament was terminated in 1946.
+The tournament was known variously as the Bombay Presidency Match, Bombay Triangular, Bombay Quadrangular, and Bombay Pentangular, depending on the number of competing teams.

 Presidency Match

-The Quadrangular tournament had its origins in an annual match played between the European members of the Bombay Gymkhana and the Parsis of the Zoroastrian Cricket Club.
+The tournament had its origins in an annual match played between the European members of the Bombay Gymkhana and the Parsis of the Zoroastrian Cricket Club.
 The first such game was played in 1877, when the Bombay Gymkhana accepted a request for a two-day match from the Parsis.
 The game was played in good spirit, with the Parsis surprising the Europeans by taking a first innings lead.
 The Gymkhana recovered, but the match was drawn with the sides evenly poised.
 The challenge was played again in 1878 and looked set to become an annual event, but racial discontent intervened.
 From 1879 to 1883, the Parsis and Hindus of Bombay were locked in a struggle against the governing Europeans over the use of the playing fields known as the Bombay Maidan.
 Gymkhana members would play polo on the field, rendering much of it useless for cricket because of the large divots left by the horses, while sparing their own European-only cricket ground.
 With this dispute settled in favour of the natives, the Europeans versus Parsis matches resumed in 1884.

 The 1889 game was memorable as a thrilling victory to the Parsis, with the Gymkhana being set a target of 53 to win: Parsi captain M.E.
 Pavri bowled well to help dismiss the Europeans for 50, giving the Parsis a two-run victory.
-Matches from 1892–93 are given first class status: the match that began at Bombay Gymkhana on 26 August 1892 is considered the earliest first class match in India.
+Matches from 1892–93 are given first-class status: the match that began at Bombay Gymkhana on 26 August 1892 is considered the earliest first-class match in India.

 By 1900, the Presidency Match – as the Europeans versus Parsis game had come to be called – was the highlight of the Bombay cricket season.
 In the 19 matches to this year, the teams had won eight each and drawn three.